 Chatelaine was born into the blood-drinking Sanga race.
 She had no choice in the matter.
 Now she spends her life caught between the darkness and the lantern light, wishing she could be normal like the girls who come to hear her sing in the circus.

 At least she is protected there among her own people.
 Or is she?
 When a steely-eyed stranger appears in their midst, all of Chatelaine’s illusions are shattered.
 She and her family face destruction and death from their own kind as well as from other, even more dangerous creatures that dwell in the night.
 And her only salvation may be in the arms of a human boy.

 This is a work of fiction.
 Names, characters, places and incidents either are the product of the author’s imagination, or are used fictitiously, and any resemblance to actual persons, living or dead, business establishments, events, or locales is entirely coincidental.

-Copyright 2011 Pamila Daniel
+Copyright 2013 Studio Daniel

 All Rights Reserved.